Call Us to Find a Therapist: 1-888-563-2112 ext.1

 Additionally, it should be noted that antidepressant medications tend to have the best outcome for people taking them when combined with some type of therapy.
 Medications can be useful for treating the symptoms of depression and anxiety, but they do not address the underlying root causes, emotions, or circumstances that lead to or contribute to mental health conditions.
 Finding a qualified therapist to speak with is recommended for you to get the most out of your treatment with antidepressant medications.

-Scientists are only beginning to understand all of the functions that serotonin and norepinephrine perform in the human brain.
+Scientists are only beginning to understand all the functions that serotonin and norepinephrine perform in the human brain.
 Because neurotransmitters are so involved in all physiological activities, all antidepressants carry some risk of unwanted side effects.
-The most common side effects of SNRIs include dry mouth, dizziness, insomnia, and constipation.
-Cymbalta is associated with nausea more so than its counterparts.
-Elevated blood pressure is a typical side effect of Effexor.
-As is the case with all antidepressant medications, everyone responds differently to these drugs and may experience a different set of side effects.
+As is the case with all antidepressant medications, everyone responds differently and may experience a different set of side effects.
 Most people, however, experience minor and insignificant side effects and have no problem following their doctors' prescriptions.

-There is no potential for abuse or addiction with SNRIs.
-Nevertheless, suddenly discontinuing an SNRI medication may lead to unpleasant withdrawal symptoms.
-These include nausea, headache, lethargy, and even flulike symptoms.
-Doctors usually "wean" patients off an SNRI prescription rather than stopping all at once.
+A washout period of at least 15 to 20 days is required after the discontinuation of SNRI drugs.
+Officially, there is no potential for addiction with SNRIs.
+Nevertheless, suddenly discontinuing an SNRI medication may lead to unpleasant withdrawal symptoms such as nausea, headache, lethargy, and flu-like symptoms.
+Doctors usually wean people off an SNRI prescription rather than stopping all at once.